 Lab animals lead fine lives.

-Bottom Lines: Researchers, laboratories, and governments do take great pains to ensure that animal testing achieves the highest possible ethical standards.
-That being said, as a species for whom incarceration is one steepest punishments, we must continually investigate our motivations and justifications for keeping 25 million animals across the country in cages.
-In what cases do you think Animal testing is justified?
+The Bottom Line: Researchers, laboratories, and governments do take great pains to ensure that animal testing achieves the highest possible ethical standards.
+That being said, as a species for whom incarceration is one of the steepest punishments, we must continually investigate our motivations and justifications for using almost a million animals in 2016 for animal testing across the US.
+In what cases do you think animal testing is justified?